michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

    > "We're trying something new with this assignment because I want you to practice professional skills, not just write about them.
 In HR work, you'll use AI tools, so learning to use them critically is part of your education."

 2. **Address the anxiety**
-   > "Some of you might be worried this is too technical—it's not.
+   > "Some of you might be worried this is too technical,it's not.
 If you can copy and paste text, you can do this assignment.
-Some of you might be thinking this makes things easier—actually, it makes things harder, because I'm assessing your thinking process, not just your final answer."
+Some of you might be thinking this makes things easier,actually, it makes things harder, because I'm assessing your thinking process, not just your final answer."

 3. **Do a live demo**
    - Show exactly how to access the AI tool